Evertras/home-sensor-dashboard/README.md

 API Gateway, and being able to test everything locally with localstack, including the Terraform deployment.

+There should be no global dependencies except Make and Python 3+, which are generally pre-installed on any machine this should be running on.
+Docker is required for local testing with [Localstack](https://github.com/localstack/localstack).

+## Deploying locally

+The rest of my infrastructure uses Terraform, so SAM is skipped in favor of doing some manual bits in Terraform.

+[Localstack](https://github.com/localstack/localstack) is used for local testing.
+[Terraform can be run against Localstack](https://docs.localstack.cloud/integrations/terraform/), and this is baked into the [Makefile](./Makefile) by running `make local-tf-apply`.

+The `awslocal` utility is also installed via Makefile.

+Check [.envrc.example](./.envrc.example) to see how to configure all this for easier use.

 ## Design

 The initial design is very simple.
 Data is stored in a DynamoDB table to keep